 Meet Our Students

-Nina Jeffries is a junior ENSP Environmental Economics and Arabic double major from Takoma Park, Maryland.
-She's currently interning with the Environmental Crimes Section of the Department of Justice.
-Before that she interned with the University of Maryland Arboretum.
-Her favorite class this semester is Environmental Law.
-She is involved in a professional sustainability-focused fraternity, the Guide Dog Foundation, and with the UMD Community Learning Garden, an on-campus food garden centered on sustainable agriculture education.
-The Community Learning Garden is her favorite spot on campus, though the trail along Campus Creek is a close second.
-After graduating she eventually wants to pursue post-graduate education; she is thinking about law school or graduate school.
+Nina Jeffries is an ENSP Environmental Economics and Arabic minor from Takoma Park, Maryland.
+She's had internships with the UMD Arboretum, the Department of Justice, and a law firm called Our Children's Trust.
+She is involved in a MANRRS (Minorities in Agriculture, Natural Resorces, and Related Sciences), the Guide Dog Foundation, the SGA Sustainability Commitee, and with the UMD Community Learning Garden, an on-campus food and teaching garden.
+The Community Learning Garden is her favorite spot on campus, though the trail in Guilford Woods is a close second.
+After graduating she plans to pursue law school and have a career in environmental law.
 Email: email@example.com

-Paul Raeder is a junior Environmental Science & Policy and Art double major, with a concentration in Land Use, from Severn, MD.
-He is a member of the Shakespeare Players and the WMUC Radio Station.
-In his free time he loves to draw, go to DC with friends, and hike.
-His favorite place on campus is the Art-Sociology Building.
-He hopes to go into a career in sustainable land development after graduating.
+Paul Raeder is a senior ENSP Land Use and Art double major from Severn, MD.
+He is a DJ at the WMUC Radio Station, a part of the Maryland Shakespeare Players, and is currently serving as the President of ENSPire.
+In his free time he loves to draw, bake, visit DC and be outside with friends.
+His favorite place on campus is the Peace & Friendship Garden (by the soccer field).
+He would love to go into a career in Branding and Communications for an environmentally-focused organization.
 Email: firstname.lastname@example.org

-Anna Saderholm is from Annapolis, MD and is majoring in Environmental Science and Policy with a concentration in Politics and Policy and a minor in Nonprofit Leadership and Social Innovation.
-Currently in her sophomore year at UMD, Anna hosts a radio show at WMUC, teaches Yoga and is involved in greek life.
+Anna Saderholm is from Annapolis, MD and is majoring in Environmental Science and Policy with a concentration in Politics and Policy and minors in Nonprofit Leadership and Social Innovation and Spanish.
+Currently in her junior year at UMD, Anna teaches Yoga and is involved in greek life.
 Anna loves concerts, hiking, and being so close to D.C.
 After college Anna plans to work for an Environmental Law Advocacy Nonprofit like NRDC, Earthjustice or Sunrise Movement!
 Email: firstname.lastname@example.org